 Discussion on the basis of written assignments under supervision of staff members;

-If possible, the course will end with a Graduate School international workshop.
+If possible, the course will be concluded with a Graduate School international workshop.

 Participation in discussion;